 Held every two years Te Matatini Kapa Haka Festival celebrates the cultural dance of the Māori people of New Zealand.
 Over four days audiences experience the best kapa haka in the world, taste Māori food (kai) and local delicacies and shop for Māori arts and crafts.
-More than 40 teams are set to take the 23rd national Te Matatini festival stage.
+A record 47 teams compete upon the 23rd national Te Matatini festival stage.

 The festival prides itself on being whānau (family) friendly, smoke, and alcohol free event.
 It has an open door policy, where all people are welcome to come and experience timeless traditions.

 Kudos to the organizers for hosting such an important event.
 Here are a few recommendations:

 1) Provide free, livestreaming video during the event.
 Check!

 and a version without translation: https://www.maoritelevision.com/haka/te-matatini which seems to have less buffering problems.
 I know it’s a lot to ask, but it would be great if we could embed the videos on other sites (like this one), but that’s not available from Maori Television.

 2) Tourism New Zealand could provide an explainer and promotion for the event.